 Computers mining for virtual coins?
 Is Bitcoin mining just free money?

 If you want the full explanation on Bitcoin mining, keep reading...

-Miners are the backbone of the Bitcoin network:
+Bitcoin mining is the backbone of the Bitcoin network.

-Without miners, the network would collapse and lose all value.
+Without Bitcoin miners, the network would be attacked and dysfunctional.